 Early signs of SFGR are non-specific, including fever and headache.
-Symptoms may appear 3 -12 days following a tick bite.
+Symptoms may appear 3-12 days following a tick bite.
 Other signs and symptoms can include nausea, vomiting, stomach pain, muscle pain, lack of appetite, and rash (may be present or absent).
-Rash is a common sign among those infected with R. rickettsii, the causative agent of Rocky Mountain spotted fever (RMSF), and usually develops 2-4 days following fever onset.
+Rash is a common sign among those infected with R. rickettsii, the causative agent of RMSF, and usually develops 2-4 days following fever onset.
 Rashes can look like red splotches or pinpoint dots.